Sandplay, Sandtray and Safari Ltd®

 Safari Ltd® figures play a pivotal role in both of these Play Therapies!

 Susan Falck is a Licensed Clinical Social Worker and Registered Play Therapy Supervisor at PlayWorks Counseling, who uses Safari Ltd® figures in her Sandplay sessions.
 According to Susan, they help children “express their thoughts, feelings and experiences.”
 She continues, “Kids use the toys and figures to create a world or story in the sand tray.
-The wide variety of Safari Ltd® animals, dragons, dinosaur figures, fantasy figures, various peoples, and groups are ideal for Play Therapy.”
+The wide variety of Toys That Teach: animals, dragons, dinosaur figures, and fantasy figures, are ideal for Play Therapy.”

 Filial Therapy or Family Play

 Filial Therapy encourages children to play along with their parents.
 This family engagement can help forge stronger bonds and closer relationships, while also allowing the child to express feelings and emotions that might only be revealed through the freedom of play.
-Once again, Safari figures can play a big role in opening up imaginations and promoting an open exchange between parents and children.
+Once again, Safari Ltd® educational toy animals can play a big role in opening up imaginations and promoting an open exchange between parents and children.